 Homeschool curriculums resources for planning.
 Hey, guys!
 ToriAnn Perkey here!
 From my homeschool to your homeschool, I want to share a resource with you that has been in my home for my homeschool for the last twelve years.
 I love this resource.
-And what's amazing is it's not a homeschool curriculum resource for your girls; it's the money for you.
-Because of homeschool mommies, we need information.
-We need to know that we're doing the right things by our girls over the course of the years.
+And what's impressive is it's not a homeschool curriculum resource for your girls; it's the money for you.
+Because of homeschooling mommies, we need information.
+We need to know that we're doing the right things by our girls over the years.
 And for a long time, when I started homeschooling, I would ask myself, "How do I know what my minors should be reading? " "How do I know if they are getting all of the things they need to know? " and "How do I know what to cover? " like when they're five or seven or ten.

 So I could look at it, and she went and looked at all different curriculums and all various national standards, and she plucked them all together into one place.
 And it doesn't mean I have to follow it, "but it's" helpful to know.
-Now the other thing that I like about this notebook is its pre-Common Core.
-This means that while there are always some things that minors will cover at certain stages, they don't need to worry that it's based on brand new, untested information, which I know a lot of homeschoolers are kind of concerned about homeschool curriculums.
-Homeschool curriculums are the tried and true stuff that's being done for a long, long time.
+The other thing I like about this notebook is its pre-Common Core.
+This means that while there are always some things minors will cover at certain stages, they don't need to worry that it's based on brand new, untested information, which I know a lot of homeschoolers are concerned about curriculums.
+Homeschool curriculums are the tried and true stuff that's been done for a long time.
 And I affection what she goes through, and she mentions, "These are the kinds of things that get crossed based on your style."
 And then she remarks, "And here's got a couple of notebooks you might consider."
 "Or a couple of curriculums you might consider."
 And you do need to know the book was last updated in 2009, so there will be a brand-new program that has come out that won't be in the book.

 As found on Youtube